SymfonyCasts/30-days-last/sfcasts/twig-component.md

 ## Adding a Component PHP Method

-At this point, I want to be able to use the `variant` variable to conditionally render different classes.
+Ok: we now need to use the `variant` variable to conditionally render different classes.
 We need... kind of a switch-case statement to map each variant to a set of classes.
-Writing something like that in Twig... isn't very fun.
+Writing something like that in Twig... isn't super fun.

 But remember: we have a Twig component PHP class that's *bound* to this template.
 And we can add methods there!
 I'll paste in a new public function called